seanpmaxwell/Typescript-Best-Practices/README.md

 ### Focused-directories and the `local` folder
 - Use the folder name **local/** for shared content in a focused-directory.
-- Because a file's purpose in a focused-directory has many layers of narrowing, dumping-ground names like `utils.ts`, `ui.tsx` are actually okay in the `local/` folder.
+- Because a file's purpose in a focused-directory has many layers of narrowing, dumping-ground names like `utils.ts`, `ui.tsx`, etc are actually okay in the `local/` folder.
 However, **DO NOT** place them directly in the focused-directory itself.
 - If there's a focused-directory code which needs to be shared both locally and externally, you can place those items in `local/` as well; `local/` is not meant to be super strict.
 - If a focused-directory has some shared code not used internally, **but it still makes sense to place that code in that particular focused-directory because it's very unique to that directory's purpose,** place those items in the **external/** folder.
 - If you want to be extra careful about some focused-directory items never being used externally, create a folder named **internal/**, and configure eslint to never allow imports from folders named `internal/`, except for files of the same focused-directory.